trustoverip/tswg-cesr-specification/spec/spec.md

 [//]: # (:::)

 The Composable Event Streaming Representation (CESR) is a dual text-binary encoding format that has the unique property of text-binary concatenation composability.
-This composability property enables the round-trip conversion en-masse of concatenated Primitives between the text domain and binary domain while maintaining the separability of individual Primitives.
+This Composability property enables the round-trip conversion en-masse of concatenated Primitives between the text domain and binary domain while maintaining the separability of individual Primitives.
 This enables convenient usability in the text domain and compact transmission in the binary domain.
 CESR Primitives are self-framing.
-CESR supports self-framing group codes that enable stream processing and pipelining in both the text and binary domains.
+CESR supports self-framing Group Codes that enable stream processing and pipelining in both the text and binary domains.
 CESR supports composable text-binary encodings for general data types as well as suites of cryptographic material.
 Popular cryptographic material suites have compact encodings for efficiency while less compact encodings provide sufficient extensibility to support all foreseeable types.
 CESR streams also support interleaved JSON, CBOR, and MGPK serializations.
 CESR is a universal encoding that uniquely provides dual text and binary domain representations via composable conversion.
 The CESR protocol is used by other protocols such as [[ref: KERI]].

-One way to better secure Internet communications is to use cryptographically verifiable primitives and data structures both inside messages and in support of messaging protocols.
-Cryptographically verifiable primitives provide essential building blocks for zero-trust computing and networking architectures.
-Traditionally, Cryptographic primitives including but not limited to digests, salts, seeds (private keys), public keys, and digital signatures have been largely represented in some type of binary encoding.
+One way to better secure Internet communications is to use cryptographically verifiable Primitives and data structures both inside Messages and in support of messaging protocols.
+Cryptographically verifiable Primitives provide essential building blocks for zero-trust computing and networking architectures.
+Traditionally, Cryptographic Primitives including but not limited to digests, salts, seeds (private keys), public keys, and digital signatures have been largely represented in some type of binary encoding.
 This limits their usability in domains or protocols that are human-centric or equivalently that only support ASCII text-printable characters [[ref: RFC20]].
 These domains include source code, documents, system logs, audit logs, Ricardian contracts, and human-readable text documents of many types [[spec: RFC4627]].

-Generic binary-to-text, [[ref: Bin2Txt]], or simply textual encodings such as Base64 [[spec: RFC4648]], do not provide any information about the type or size of the underlying Cryptographic primitive.
+Generic binary-to-text, [[ref: Bin2Txt]], or simply textual encodings such as Base64 [[spec: RFC4648]], do not provide any information about the type or size of the underlying Cryptographic Primitive.
 Base64 only provides "value" information.
-More recently [[ref: Base58Check]] was developed as a fit-for-purpose textual encoding of Cryptographic primitives for shared distributed ledger applications that in addition to value may include information about the type and in some cases the size of the underlying Cryptographic primitive, [[ref: WIF]].
+More recently [[ref: Base58Check]] was developed as a fit-for-purpose textual encoding of Cryptographic Primitives for shared distributed ledger applications that in addition to value may include information about the type and in some cases the size of the underlying Cryptographic Primitive, [[ref: WIF]].
 But each application may use a non-interoperable encoding of type and optionally size.
-Interestingly because a binary encoding may include as a subset some codes that are in the text-printable compatible subset of [[ref: ASCII]] such as ISO Latin-1, [[ref: Latin1]] or UTF-8, [[ref: UTF8]], for a given Cryptographic primitive, a text-printable type code from a binary code table serendipitously could be found, such as the table [[ref: MCTable]] from [[ref: MultiCodec]] for [[ref: IPFS]].
+Interestingly because a binary encoding may include as a subset some codes that are in the text-printable compatible subset of [[ref: ASCII]] such as ISO Latin-1, [[ref: Latin1]] or UTF-8, [[ref: UTF8]], for a given Cryptographic Primitive, a text-printable type code from a binary code table serendipitously could be found, such as the table [[ref: MCTable]] from [[ref: MultiCodec]] for [[ref: IPFS]].
 Indeed some [[ref: Base58Check]] applications take advantage of the binary MultiCodec tables but only used serendipitous text-compatible type codes.
 Serendipitous text encodings that appear in binary code tables do not, however, work in general for any size or type.
-So, the serendipitous approach is not universally applicable and is no substitute for a true textual encoding protocol for Cryptographic primitives.
+So, the serendipitous approach is not universally applicable and is no substitute for a true textual encoding protocol for Cryptographic Primitives.

-In general, there is no standard text-based encoding protocol that provides universal type, size, and value encoding for Cryptographic primitives.
+In general, there is no standard text-based encoding protocol that provides universal type, size, and value encoding for Cryptographic Primitives.
 Providing this capability is the primary motivation for the CESR encoding protocol.

 Importantly, a textual encoding that includes type, size, and value is self-framing.
 A self-framing text Primitive may be parsed without needing any additional delimiting characters.
 Thus, a stream of concatenated Primitives may be individually parsed individually without the need to encapsulate the Primitives inside textual delimiters or envelopes and a textual self-framing encoding provides the core capability for a streaming text protocol like [[ref: STOMP]] or [[ref: RAET]].
-Although a first-class textual encoding of Cryptographic primitives is the primary motivation for the CESR protocol, CESR is sufficiently flexible and extensible to support other useful data types, such as integers of various sizes, floating-point numbers, date-times as well as generic text.
-Thus the CESR protocol is generally useful to encode data structures of all types into text not merely those that contain Cryptographic primitives.
+Although a first-class textual encoding of Cryptographic Primitives is the primary motivation for the CESR protocol, CESR is sufficiently flexible and extensible to support other useful data types, such as integers of various sizes, floating-point numbers, date-times as well as generic text.
+Thus, the CESR protocol is generally useful to encode data structures of all types into text not merely those that contain Cryptographic Primitives.

 Textual encodings have numerous usability advantages over binary encodings.
 The one advantage, however, that a binary encoding has over text is compactness.
 An encoding protocol that has the property called text-binary concatenation composability or more succinctly, Composability.
 Composability enables both the usability of text and the compactness of binary.
 Composability may be the most uniquely innovative and useful feature of the CESR encoding protocol.